ashishkum2/infinitesimal-blog/content/posts/001-04-05-2021-cyberseurity-who-is-responsible/index.md

 When thinking about Cybersecurity, always start with your business objectives and goals.
 Conscientiously, factor for your assets, risks, processes, and compliance.
 People mostly think of Cybersecurity as a "protection" means, but it could be a massive business enabler.
 Getting GDPR compliance would likely support business expansions in new geographies.
 Or a cutting edge, biometric authentication could just be the right assurance needed by prospective customers of your wealth management platform.
 The board should be setting the direction for its technology teams.
 Your cybersecurity spending should trace back to your business objectives, else, you're doing something wrong.

 It is also worth realizing that cyber defence or cyber protection alone is only one side of the coin.
-What the board and management need to be additionally prepared for is cyber resilience!!
-How do we survive when a cyber crisis hits us?
+What the board and management need to be additionally prepared for is *__CYBER RESILIENCE!!__* How do we survive when a cyber crisis hits us?
 Some questions to be pondered upon,

 * Can we deal with cyber-attacks all by ourselves?
 * Can we continue to operate when there’s a cyber-attack on our supply chain?